la2050/archive/_projects/2014/planyour-future-helping-6th-12th-grade-students-plan-prepare-and-figure-out-how-to-pay-for-college.md

    Community Colleges: Despite growing recognition that high school transcripts are key to successful first year academic placement, community colleges (as open access institutions) do not and will not request or require that transcript data from students.
 Our system allows them not only to access transcript data for that purpose, but non-academic data about student's career exploration and aspirations that will support educational planning.

    Community and University based college preparation programs: Counselors in these programs generally lack access to student's transcript data.
 By linking their portfolio to approved providers (we have an approval process), we help to unify and maximize the efforts of all adults participating in a student's planning process.
-What will you do to implement this idea/project?: >- We have signed MOUs with all five LA county school districts (named above), three of whom already have active data uploads to our system.
+Whom will your project benefit?
+Please be specific.: >- We have signed MOUs with all five LA county school districts (named above), three of whom already have active data uploads to our system.
 The two newer districts are actively working on the file format that allows them to load